weecology/retriever/docs/postgres_install.rst

 Installation of PostgreSQL in Ubuntu
 ====================================

-PostgreSQL installation command differs in the basis of Ubuntu version (Trusty 14.04, Xenial 16.04, Zesty 17.04).
+PostgreSQL installation command differs on the basis of Ubuntu version (Trusty 14.04, Xenial 16.04, Zesty 17.04).
 The following are the steps:

 - Create the file /etc/apt/sources.list.d/pgdg.list, and add a line for the repository